ResearchComputing/Documentation/docs/running-jobs/job-resources.md

-## Slurm Flags, Partition, and QoS
+## Slurm Flags, Partitions, and QoS

 Slurm allows the use of flags to specify resources needed for a job.
 Below is a table describing some of the most common Slurm resource flags, followed by tables describing available Summit partitions and Quality of Service (QoS) options.